parmes/parmes/solfec/installation.rst

 Use “DEBUG = no” most of the time: this will make Solfec about 40% faster.
-Nonetheless, when you experience trouble with running the code, recompile it with “DEBUG = yes” (this is slower but outputs more information in case you would encounter a bug) and run it again.
+Nonetheless, when you experience trouble with running the code, recompile it with “DEBUG = yes” (this is slower but outputs more information) and run it again.
 The solfec/inp directory contains example input files.
-If you haven't used the “POSIX = yes” flag, you will need to create output directories yourself before running calculations (on systems where “POSIX = yes” works, this is done automatically).
-It may be convenient to modify the PATH variable to point to the solfec directory, making it easier to run Solfec form any location in your filesystem.
+If you haven't used the “POSIX = yes” flag, you will need to create output directories yourself, before running calculations (on systems where “POSIX = yes” works, this is done automatically).
+It may be convenient to modify the PATH variable to point to the *solfec* directory, making it easier to run Solfec form any location within your filesystem.
 You can ask for help, using the `Solfec mailing list <http://groups.google.com/group/solfec>`_.